micogemino/tranza-privacy/index.md

 ### 5.2 Security Measures

-- Sensitive data (premium license) is encrypted using Android Keystore-backed encryption.
+- Sensitive data (premium license entitlement & lifetime counter) is encrypted using Android Keystore-backed encryption (`FlutterSecureStorage`).
 - App data is stored within Android's sandboxed application storage, which is not accessible to other apps under normal circumstances.
 - Backup files are created only when you explicitly choose to back up your data and are saved to a location you control.
+- Backup archives include cryptographic integrity manifests (SHA-256 component hashes and HMAC signatures) to protect against accidental corruption and file tampering.
+- Android Cloud Auto-Backup is explicitly disabled (`android:allowBackup="false"`) to prevent unencrypted background cloud synchronization of your financial records.

 ### 5.3 Your Responsibility